 We’re pretty convinced that next year we’re going to see more targeting and placement options from Facebook.
 At the moment there is no option to target a Custom Audience of those who engage with or watch a Story (on Instagram or Facebook, or WhatsApp!).
 This is likely to be a new option, especially as this is where the eyeballs of 2019 are set to be.

-The other key area we are set to see advertising are within WhatsApp Status.
+The other key area we are set to see advertising is within WhatsApp Status.

 “Who even uses this?” you might be thinking.
 Well, 450M daily active users are engaging with WhatsApp status mainly in Asia.
 Look out for ads in 2019!

-Well, that a wrap on the trends for 2019 for now – plenty to think about.
+Well, that a wrap on our Social Media Trends and Predictions for 2019 for now – plenty to think about.

-We’d love to hear your thoughts on what’s coming in social media for 2019 in our Facebook Group, the Avocado Social Media Hub.
+We’d love to hear your Social Media Trends and Predictions for 2019 in our Facebook Group, the Avocado Social Media Hub.

 To come and hear us discuss a few more 2019 trends live, join our free evening event at General Assembly in March.
 Book here.